HowardZHY/LegacyCompatibilityUtils-1.7.10/README.md

 # Notice

+You must set startupOptimizations=false in FalseTweaks config and noNukeBaseMod=true in Hodgepodge config if you have Basemods.

 If anyone is interested at making another runtime deobf remapper or knows how to fix SpongeVanilla's on 1.7.10, feel free to open a topic in Github Discussion.

 Submit an issue if you met incompatibilities.